Beware of scam agents who prey on new authors.

 Pros: Trade publishing quality books with paid editing and cover design services.

-Cons: Very expensive and no effective marketing support.
+Cons: Annoying high-pressure selling by some vanity publishers.
+Usually extremely expensive with no effective marketing support.

 As a new author, if you receive an offer that is too good to be true, it surely will be.

 When you publish a book in any form, there is no guarantee of success.
 No amount of money thrown at a publisher will make it any easier to succeed.